travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Game Specific Information/Playstation2 Games/4. DDRMAX2 DanceDanceRevolution 7thMIX/Memory Addresses.md

 0x0056F508    Player's displayed score.
 Editing this value fails, as it is automatically replaced with the score
               value stored at 0x0056F510 (see below).

 0x0056F510    Player's actual score.
-Completely editable, with a value range -2,147,483,648 <= X <= 2,147,483,647.
+              Possible numerical value range:-2,147,483,648 <= X <= 2,147,483,647.
               Note that the display you see in game is only 9 digits wide, so if you exceed 999,999,999, the score counter will not show that 10th digit.
 Also note that if you enter a negative value, or enter a value so great that the score becomes negative due to arithmetic overflow, the score counter will become a garbled mess.

 0x0056F5AC    Player's perfect count.
 0x0056F5B0    Player's great count.